Karen Spilka

 Karen Eileen Spilka (born January 11, 1953) is an American politician and attorney serving as a Democratic member of the Massachusetts Senate.
-She represents the 2nd Middlesex and Norfolk district, which includes the towns of Ashland, Framingham, Franklin, Holliston, Hopkinton, Medway and Natick in the MetroWest region of Massachusetts.
+She represents the towns of Ashland, Framingham, Holliston, Hopkinton, Medway and Natick in the MetroWest region of Massachusetts.
 She has served as the 95th President of the Massachusetts Senate since July 2018.
 Previously she served as a member of the Massachusetts House of Representatives from 2001 to 2005.

 Spilka's legislative accomplishments include efforts in a broad range of areas including economic development, jobs creation, education, juvenile justice and services for the elderly and disabled communities.

 Early life and education

+Karen Spilka was born in New York City on January 11, 1953, to Sydney Spilka, a World War II veteran of the U.S. Army, and Dorothy "Dottie" Spilka, a social worker.
+During his service in the military, her father stepped on a landmine.
+Following his return stateside, he struggled with the effects of what was then called "shell shock", which today is known as post traumatic stress disorder.

-Karen Spilka was born in New York City and grew up in Yonkers, New York.
-She is a graduate of Northeastern University School of Law and holds a Bachelor of Science from Cornell University.
+Spilka grew up in Yonkers, New York, where she was sophomore class president at Lincoln High School and editor-in-chief of the yearbook, The Lincoln Log.

-When she was a child, her father suffered from mental illness and her sister had Down Syndrome.
+Spilka moved to Boston in 1975 after earning her degree in social work from Cornell University, where she became a family counselor and waited tables part time.
+She then received her Juris Doctor from Northeastern University School of Law.

 Early career

-Spilka was first elected to the Massachusetts House of Representatives in the fall of 2001, where she served three years before her election to the Massachusetts State Senate in January 2005.
-In the Senate she has served as the Chair of the Joint Committee on Children, Families and Persons with Disabilities, the Chair of the Joint Committee on Economic Development and Emerging Technologies and the Majority Whip.
 Prior to becoming a legislator, Spilka worked in private practice as an arbitrator and mediator, specializing in labor and employment law and community and court mediation.
 In addition, she has been a facilitator and fact finder in disputes in the public and private sectors, as well as a social worker and trainer of adult mediation and school-based peer mediation programs, collaborative-based collective bargaining and conflict resolution strategies.

-Prior to becoming Senate President, she served as Chair of the Senate Committee on Ways and Means, overseeing the creation of the annual state budget.

-Spilka previously served on the Ashland School Committee (chair, vice-chair), Ashland Democratic Town Committee, Ashland Fiscal Affairs Committee, and Charter Review Committee, and the Massachusetts Personnel Board.
-She is also associated with the following organizations: 495/MetroWest Corridor Partnership, MetroWest Economic Research Center at Framingham State University, MetroWest ESL Fund, Ashland Education Foundation, Ashland Lions.

-Regional transportation

-Along with Dennis Giombetti, a selectboard member from Framingham, Spilka spearheaded the creation of the MetroWest Regional Transit Authority to provide residents of the region greater access to public transportation.